 Garcia and Scott are authentically, Garcia and Scott.
 In other words, what you see is what you get.
 Genuine.
 Artful.
 Real.
 They write, produce, record, and perform their own songs and videos.
 Even when they do a cover song, they tear it down and rebuild it.
 When they’re not at home in Nashville, writing and recording, you’ll find the husband and wife duo out on the road, performing an energetic and original blend of Rock, Blues, Alt-Country and Latin-Influenced acoustic music, at clubs, theaters, festivals, fairs and concert series all over the south and midwest.
 Always working to grow, Garcia and Scott have added Europe to their schedule, performing in Madrid, Barcelona and Dublin.
 The duo’s signature sound is defined by strong lead and harmony vocals, Scott's rhythmic guitar style and Garcia's percussion.
 Whether it’s an original, or an originally-arranged cover song, there’s no denying it’s Garcia and Scott.
 Take it from a fan: "Is it the songs?
 Yeah, they’re clever, well-crafted and lively.
 Is it the musicianship?
 Yeah, that too.
 Scott sounds like two players at once sometimes.
 Is it the stage presence?
 Yeah sure, both Garcia and Scott are having a great time up there.
 Is it the vocal blend.
 That’s it!
 That’s it, right there.
 Their voices are meant to be heard together.
 Don’t miss your chance to hear them soon and often!!” -- John Griffin, Host-Juke Joint Shuffle, WKMS Murray, KY

-Dalia Garcia grew up in a U.S. Military family.
-She spent her early childhood in Madrid, Spain.
+Dalia Garcia grew up in a U.S. Army family and spent her early childhood, seven years in Madrid, Spain.
 Dalia’s family moved back to Irmo, SC when she was 12, where she graduated High School.
 She's a University of South Carolina graduate, with a B.A. in Graphic Design, and a former Miss South Carolina.
-Fluent in two languages, Dalia writes and performs in both English and Spanish.
+Dalia has traveled to over 50 countries.
+Fluent in two languages, she writes and performs in both English and Spanish.

 When not writing songs and touring with her husband, Dalia enjoys working on her art.
 To find out more about her paintings and murals, visit: daliagarciaartist.com.